-Practicum Prerequisites: Before registering for a practicum, students must:
+Practicum Prerequisites - Before registering for a practicum, students must:

-- Pass all teacher tests required by your own state for the license sought. - Massachusetts: Communication and Literacy, subject matter knowledge tests, and Foundations of Reading (MTEL) as required for the license sought. - Complete Pre-practicum with 75 or more hours of directed field-based training in conjunction with selected courses. - Pass all required courses.
+- Pass all teacher tests required by your own state for the license sought. - Complete Pre-practicum with 75 or more hours of directed field-based training in conjunction with selected courses. - Pass all required courses.

 An Exit Performance Portfolio is required to pass the practicum seminar.
-It must show evidence of knowledge and skills in the area and level of licensure sought and mastery of the Professional Standards for Teachers.
+It must show evidence of knowledge and skills in the area and level of licensure sought, and mastery of the Professional Standards for Teachers.
 It also documents:

-- Nature and length of the pre-practicum
+- Nature and length of the pre-practicum. - · Courses.

-- Courses

-- Clock hours fulfilling the role(s)

-- Name and position of the College supervisor and supervising practitioner(s)

-- Evidence of meetings between them and the candidate.
+- Clock hours fulfilling the role(s). - Name and position of the College supervisor and supervising practitioner(s). - Evidence of meetings between supervisors and the candidate.

 C.A.G.S.
 Practicum - When students enter the program, they are expected to have located a practicum site.
 Licensure students should have an agreement with a local educator holding a license corresponding to the license for which they wish to apply and who is willing to serve as the supervising practitioner.
-A faculty supervisor will be appointed by Cambridge College to arrange for on-site visits with licensure students during the practicum period.
+A faculty supervisor will be appointed by Cambridge College to arrange onsite visits with licensure students during the practicum period.